pensoft/BiCIKL/Topic 7 Enriching Wikidata with information from OpenBiodiv about taxonomic name usages in context from different literature sources/readme.md

-# Enriching Wikidata with information from OpenBiodiv about taxonomic name usages in context from different literature sources
+# Enriching Wikidata with information from OpenBiodiv about type specimens in context from different literature sources

 ## Partners
 - Pensoft (lead) @Mariya Dimitrova